Lissy93/dashy/docs/development-guides.md

 ### Step 0 - Prerequisites

 If this is your first time working on Dashy, then the [Developing Docs](https://github.com/Lissy93/dashy/blob/master/docs/developing.md) instructions for project setup and running.
+In short, you just need to clone the project, cd into it, install dependencies (`yarn`) and then start the development server (`yarn dev`).

-To build a widget, you'll need some basic knowledge of Vue.js.
+To build a widget, you'll also need some basic knowledge of Vue.js.
 The [official Vue docs](https://vuejs.org/v2/guide/) provides a good starting point, as does [this guide](https://www.taniarascia.com/getting-started-with-vue/) by Tania Rascia

 If you just want to jump straight in, then [here](https://github.com/Lissy93/dashy/commit/3da76ce2999f57f76a97454c0276301e39957b8e) is a complete implementation of a new example widget, or take a look at the [`XkcdComic.vue`](https://github.com/Lissy93/dashy/blob/master/src/components/Widgets/XkcdComic.vue) widget, which is pretty simple.